U.S. flag

 How is the dollar amount of a VSIP computed?

-The VSIP payment is equal to the amount that employees would be entitled to receive as severance pay, or an amount not to exceed $25,000.
+The VSIP payment is equal to the amount that employees would be entitled to receive as severance pay, or an amount not to exceed $25,000, whichever is less.
 Severance pay is paid for involuntary separations.
 Since leaving the agency to take a VSIP is a voluntary action, employees are not eligible for both severance pay and VSIP.

 What is the repayment requirement for a VSIP?